saucelabs/sauce-school/codelabs/Module1_SeleniumPython.md

 ### Dependency Overview
 **Python–** A dynamically-typed, interpreted language used in conjunction with libraries like Pytest that allow you to run tests on all parts of an application.

-**Pip Package Manager –** Manages other required dependencies, installing and managing tools and libraries from cloud repositories like [PiPY](https://pypi.org/).
+**Pip3 Package Manager –** Manages other required dependencies, installing and managing tools and libraries from cloud repositories like [PiPY](https://pypi.org/).

 **Pytest Test Runner –** An open-source tool that executes the test with commands that allow you to do things like run tests in parallel, run specific sets of tests, and more.